zfdupont/xacto/README.md

 between threads and therefore need to be protected by mutexes if they are to work reliably.

-With the above information in mind, the implementation of this module should be relatively straightforward.

 ## Task V: Client Service Thread

 Next, you should implement the thread function that performs service for a client.
-This function is called `xacto_client_service`, and you should implement it in the `src/server.c` file.
+This function is called `xanadu_client_service`, and you should implement it in the `src/server.c` file.

-The `xacto_client_service` function is invoked as the thread function for a thread that is created to service a client connection.
+The `xanadu_client_service` function is invoked as the thread function for a thread that is created to service a client connection.
 The argument is a pointer to the integer file descriptor to be used to communicate with the client.
 Once this file descriptor has been